ashwinkumar12345/python-app1-interactive-dictionary/README.md

 Implements the following features:

-1. Load the dictionary dataset into the "data" variable using the *json.load* method.
-Accept a word from the user and returns the definition from the database if it exists.
+1. Load the dictionary dataset into the `data` variable using the `json.load` method.
+Accept a word from the user and return it's definition from the database, if it exists.

 ```python
 import json